SiLab-Bonn/Embedded-System-Lab/docs/source/smu.rst

       I-V curves for three load resistors values using a fixed current range.

   #.
 List and describe the operation regions of a MOSFET.
 What are the meanings of weak-, moderate- and strong inversion?
 What is the difference between linear- and saturation region?
-Plot example I-V curves based on a simple (SPICE level 2 MOSFET model) to explain.
   #.
+Plot example I-V curves based on a simple quadratic MOSFET transistor equation for the strong inversion operation to explain linear and saturation regions.
-Derive the formula for definition of the transconductance |gm|.
+  #.
+Derive the formula for the transconductance |gm|.
   #.
 How would one extract the threshold parameter |VTHR| from Id vs. Ugs curve?
 Also consider the extraction of the subthreshold slope, the transconductance |gm|, and the output resistance |go| (from the Id vs. Uds curve).